Comparison

 - Dingo and Qdrant both are vector databases supporting high-performance similarity searches, but Dingo additionally supports SQL-like query capabilities and integrates relational semantics.

-- Tags unique to dingo: key-value-distributed-store, unified-sql, real-time-semantic-search, embedding-search.
+- Tags unique to dingo: embedding-search, embedding-store, hybrid-search, key-value-distributed-store.

 When NOT to use dingo